flatlandchurch/flatland-site-hugo/content/4and1.md

 ## Saturday Lunch Option

-<ul>At the conclusion, we encourage you to join your Men's Event table group for lunch.
-Details will be available at the event.</ul><br><br>
+At the conclusion, we encourage you to join your Men's Event table group for lunch.
+Details will be available at the event.</ul>

 {{< action href="https://flatland.churchcenter.com/registrations/events/2776013" context="primary">}}
 Register